roytang/blog/content/post/2021/01/weeknotes-01-10/index.md

 - Watching:
     - I binged season 3 of **Cobra Kai** in under 24 hours.
 Still greatly enjoying it, despite the high school drama.
 I really like the evolving dynamic between Johnny and Daniel, and the callbacks to all 3 Karate Kid movies.
     - For my background watching I started **Spectacular Spider-Man** on Netflix.
 Not bad for a kids' show, covers most of the mythos fairly well, though I'm disappointed at how Peter treats Gwen like a sidekick given in the comics she's the love of his life.
 I'm only halfway through, maybe that changes later?
 I always felt Spider-man was better as a serialized TV series than the constant movie reboots.
 He has a lot of nice street-level villains and supporting cast that can only feature in a longer storyline than blockbuster movies can afford.
 Oh well.
-    - **Star Trek Discovery** Season 3 finale was this week.
+    - <p id="star-trek-discovery-season-3">**Star Trek Discovery** Season 3 finale was this week.
 Nothing too exceptional, I mean, we knew they were going to pull out a win somehow, there were very few surprises.
-Star Wars wins 2020 I guess lol.
+Star Wars wins 2020 I guess lol.</p>
 - Gaming:
     - **Fire Emblem Three Houses** still ongoing.
 I actually took a few days break this week because I felt like I was playing it a bit too much lol.
 I think I'm fairly close to the end though.
     - MTG: **Kaldheim** preview season kicked off this week, but nothing too exciting for me so far, though there's a lot of interesting cards of course.
 Lore-wise, I do like how they translated a lot of the Norse myth stuff into card form.